jadericdawson/PDFchat/README.md

 ```
 sudo ./setup_from_scratch.sh
 ```

-## Installation
-1. Install Python if not already installed.
-Detailed instructions for installation can be found [here: Python Installation](https://python.org/installation).
 2. Organize all the following files within the same directory:
     - PDFchat.py
     - setup.py
     - requirements.txt
     - README.docx

-3. To install the necessary packages, execute the command below:
+3. If you already have Python installed on your system, install the necessary packages, execute the command below:

 ```
 python setup.py install